nadrino/kotor-walkthrough/kotor/walkthrough/02_Taris/022_Taris.md

 - Go towards your apartment -> you will meet Gana Lavin (the angry rich woman in the cantina) with two body guards.
 Kill the body guards and loot the swords.
 - Follow the street
 - Go to the clinic on the right
+- Talk to Gurney -> He does not want to talk now

 **_TEMPSAVE_** : Easy Persuade (Level 3 -> 50%)

 - Talk to the doctor (Zelka Forn)
     - Medical facility?
 Is this some kind of hospital?
-    - I want to ask you some questions.
-    - How do you feel about the Sith?
-    - ...Ask something else
     - I just want some general information about Taris.
       - Tell me about Upper Taris.
       - Tell me about the Lower City.
         - What do you know about Davik?
       - Tell me about the Undercity.
         - Outcasts?
         - Ratgoules disease?
         - Is there no cure?
+        - **[LS]**
           - Maybe I could find a way to get my hands on that serum for you.
           - Don't worry, Zelka – I'll get that serum for you!
-    - ...
+        - **[DS]**
+          - I might be able to help you out... for a price.
+    - I want to ask you some questions.
+      - How do you feel about the Sith?
+    - I want to ask you something else.
       - **Do you know anything about the Republic escape pods that crashed in the Undercity?**
       - You seem awfully defensive about this.
       - **[Persuade] Don't worry, I'm not with the Sith.
 I won't betray your secret if you tell me.** (EASY - 50%)
+      - **[LS]**
         - **Is there anything I can do to help?** (LSP +2)
+      - **[DS]** no need to be mean at this point
+        - Don't worry.
+Your secret is safe with me.
 - Leave the medical facility: Gurney intervenes
     - An offer?
 What are you talking about?
     - Davik Kang?
 Who's that?